jeffaustin81/ToDo_many2many/README.md

 ### Legal

-Copyright (c) 2015 Charles A Moss & Tim White & Casey Heitz
+Copyright (c) 2015 Charles A Moss & Tim White & Casey Heitz & Jeff Austin

 This software is licensed under the MIT license.